ThirdKeyAI/blog/blog/_posts/2025-07-29-mind-the-bots-ai-safety-security.md

 excerpt: "Exploring the critical intersection of AI safety and security in an era of autonomous agents, from preventing unintended consequences to defending against malicious attacks."
 ---

-# Mind the Bots: Why AI Safety & Security Are the Hottest (and Scariest) Topics in Tech

 ## Introduction: AI Everywhere, All at Once